q3769/conseq4j/README.md

 ### Style 1 - Summon a sequential executor by its sequence key, and use the executor the same way as with a JDK [`ExecutorService`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html)

-The implementation of this style relies on further hashing of the sequence key's hash code into a fixed number of " buckets" that are each associated with a sequential executor.
-The same/equal sequence key - according to its JDK `Object.hashCode` implementation contract - gets back the same sequential executor to ensure execution order of related tasks.
+The implementation of this style relies on further hashing of the sequence key's hash code into a fixed number of "buckets" that are each associated with a sequential/single-thread executor.
+The same/equal sequence key - according to its JDK `Object.hashCode` implementation - gets back the same sequential executor to ensure execution order of related tasks.
 As with hashing, when collision occurs among different sequence keys, unrelated tasks may unfairly precede each other in execution order.
-However, with the benefit of fewer synchronization checkings, this style may better suit work loads that are asynchronous and more sensitive on overall system throughput.
+However, with the benefit of fewer synchronization checkings, this style may better suit workloads that are asynchronous and more sensitive on overall system throughput.

 #### The API: